cvc5/ethos/user_manual.md

     (= t t)
 )
 ```
-The argument `T` to `refl` has been marked as `:implicit`, and thus it does not appear in the
+The argument `T` to `refl` has been marked as `:implicit`, and thus it does not appear in the argument list.
-argument.

 #  <a name="proofs"></a> Writing Proofs